ouya/docs/setup.md

 ##### MacOS

-Download and install the [Android SDK and tools](http://developer.android.com/sdk/index.html) to your Mac or PC, following the included instructions.
+1. Download and install the [Android SDK and tools](http://developer.android.com/sdk/index.html) to your Mac or PC, following the included instructions.

+2. You will need to add some paths to PATH.
+Assuming you have put the SDK folder in the location `~/android/android-sdk-macosx`, open a terminal and add the following three lines to your `~/.profile` (or `~/.bash_profile`):

+    export PATH=$PATH:~/android/android-sdk-macosx/tools
+    export PATH=$PATH:~/android/android-sdk-macosx/platform-tools
+    export ANDROID_HOME=~/android/android-sdk-macosx

+You may need to adjust your `.profile` entries if you have used a custom SDK folder location.

+Make sure to `source ~/.profile` once you've made these changes.

-Launch the Android SDK Manager by running ([detailed instructions](http://developer.android.com/sdk/installing/adding-packages.html)):
+3. Launch the Android SDK Manager by running ([detailed instructions](http://developer.android.com/sdk/installing/adding-packages.html)):

     ./android sdk